mbrevda/react-image/README.md

 ### `useImage` API:

-- `srcList`: a string or array of strings. `useImage` will try loading these one at a time and returns after the first one is succesfully loaded
+- `srcList`: a string or array of strings. `useImage` will try loading these one at a time and returns after the first one is successfully loaded

-- `imgPromise`: a promise that accepts a url and returns a promise which resolves the image is succesfully loaded or is reject if the image doesn't load.
+- `imgPromise`: a promise that accepts a url and returns a promise which resolves the image is successfully loaded or rejects if the image doesn't load.
 You can inject an alternative implementation for advanced custom behaviour such as logging errors or dealing with servers that return an image with a 404 header

 - `useSuspense`: boolean.
 By default, `useImage` will tell React to suspend rendering until an image is downloaded.
 This can be disabled by setting this to false.